Eric-Chung-0511/Learning-Record/Data Structure & Algorithm/Data Structure/Doubly Linked Lists: Palindrome Checker.md

     def is_palindrome(self):
         left = self.head
         right = self.tail

+        # Ensure the left and right pointers are within bounds, haven't met, and haven't crossed
         while left is not None and right is not None and left != right and left.prev != right: if left.value != right.value:
                 return False